About UsOur Programs

 One City Café

-One City Café welcomes all for a delicious, healthy dinner every weeknight.
+One City Café welcomes all for a delicious, healthy lunch and dinner every weekday, providing more than 4,000 meals each month.
 If you are hungry and in need of a good, hot meal, or simply a friend who wants to enjoy nutritious food and support our community, stop in for a dinner served with a smile in our spacious dining rooms.

 Together, we can unify our city, one meal at a time.

-Across Jackson County alone, 111,300 people are food insecure.
-That’s 1 in 6 people who lack access to enough food for a healthy, active life.
-As one of the largest suppliers of groceries in the KC Metro area, Bishop Sullivan Center is proud to serve about 1,200 households per month through our two food pantries.
+Across Jackson County alone, 94,040 people are food insecure.
+That’s 1 in 10 people who lack access to enough food for a healthy, active life.
+Bishop Sullivan Center is proud to serve about 750 households per month through our two food pantries.
 We know the power of a good meal and the assurance that food will be on the table tonight – it can be the extra boost that means working parents can make ends meet, children can focus at school, seniors can take care of their health, and our neighbor can land that job.

 Get help by viewing pantry hours and eligibility

 Since 1995, we have offered free employment counseling services for individuals seeking a job.
-In 2018, 372 people found employment!
+In 2022, we helped 559 people with their job search!
 We work with each client in our Employment Services to assess and help remove the barriers holding them back from success.
 With job lead assistance, computer classes, resume editing, interview advice, and one-on-one job counseling, our clients can gain the access and skills needed to find a job, keep a job, and be successful in their workplace.

 Get help with your job search by finding our location nearest you.